 You could be a company that invests in other companies.
 You would provide the service to research business opportunities and trends in an industry.
 When you see a trend that might result in a growing need for a new idea, you could plan to invest in companies that are at the forefront of that new idea.
 You also could provide the services yourself.

 You can help small and midsize businesses build their own brand and maximize their awareness to their target audience.
 You would provide the marketing expertise to help build brand awareness.
 Marketing is a large group of services.
 You could pick one piece of the marketing plan, such as writing content or social media, or you could become a marketing consultant or manager where you provide all of it.

 7. Graphic design

 Like writing services, all companies need artists.
-These are designers who will create a unique logo to help you be different among so many competitors.
+These are designers who will create a unique logo to help you be different from so many competitors.
 Artists also provide pictures for social media sites and designs for T-shirts or promotional products.
 They create brochures.
 They can critique your website for visual problems and fix them.
 They can provide entrepreneurs advice on other visuals that make the company have a brand.
-The right logo and other visuals are what will propel entrepreneurs from the obscure to top of minds.
+The right logo and other visuals are what will propel entrepreneurs from the obscure to the top of minds.

 8. Social media consultant